Debiased / Desparsified Lasso¶

 - Linear/Gaussian case: \(y=X\beta^\star+\varepsilon\), identity link, \(\varepsilon\) mean-zero with variance \(\sigma^2\) (unknown, estimated).
 GLM extension covers logit/log links via the Fisher-information geometry (below).

-- The lasso \(\hat\beta\) is consistent in \(\ell_1\) but biased and non-Gaussian (shrinkage toward \(0\), no tractable limit law).
+- The lasso \(\widehat\beta\) is consistent in \(\ell_1\) but biased and non-Gaussian (shrinkage toward \(0\), no tractable limit law).
 Debiasing removes the leading bias so a Gaussian limit is recovered.

 Estimator / objective¶